-Here, $n{opt}$ is the number density measured in-situ of grains dominating the optical crosssection.
-But what should we use for $n{opt}$ ?
-Summing over all amplitude ranges yields the number densities given in Table 3 and an effective grain radius $s \approx 2 \mu m$ .
-In this simple analysis all measured particle sizes contribute to the optical cross-section.
+Here, n{opt} is the number density measured in-situ of grains dominating the optical cross-section.
+But what should we use for n{opt} ?
+Summing over all amplitude ranges yields the number densities given in Table 3 and an effective grain radius $s \approx 2 \mu m$.
+In this simple analysis all measured particle sizes contribute to the optical crosssection.

 For a more realistic calculation we have to take into account that imaging is most sensitive to those particles which have the largest cross-section for reflecting light.
-Taking into account that amplitude ranges AR1-4 correspond to a factor of 1000 in mass (100 in area), Figure 12 shows the relative contribution of the four amplitude ranges to the optical cross section.
+Using the fact that amplitude ranges AR1-4 correspond to a factor of 1000 in mass (100 in area), Fig. 12 shows the relative contribution of the four amplitude ranges to the optical cross-section.
 In all ring regions the biggest contribution to the optical depth comes from the biggest grains (AR4), even though the smallest ones (AR1) dominate the number density.
-Thus, a better choice is to use AR4 only.
+Thus, a better choice for n{opt} is to use AR4 only.

-Now taking the number densities from Figure 11 for AR4 only, the grain radii are $s \approx 5\,\mu\text{m}$ for the Thebe ring and $\approx 10\,\mu\text{m}$ for the Amalthea ring, respectively.
-Given that the uncertainty in the optical depth is about a factor of 5 and that of the number density is a factor of 2, we think that the grain radii are uncertain by at least a factor of 3.
-These sizes are consistent with the optical measurements (Showalter et al., 2008), and they agree within about a factor of 2 with the biggest sizes obtained from the calibrated in-situ data.
-Given the overall uncertainties of the dust instrument calibration and the calculation of the optical depths, the agreement between the two methods is quite satisfactory.
+Now taking the number densities from Fig. 11 for AR4 only, the derived grain radii are $s \approx 5 \,\mu\text{m}$ for the Thebe ring and $\approx 10 \,\mu\text{m}$ for the Amalthea ring, respectively.
+In order to estimate the uncertainty in these grain sizes, one has to take into account the uncertainties in the imaging observations and in-situ measurements alike.
+The uncertainty in the imaging is dominated by that of the optical depth τ which is about a factor of 5 (Table 4; the uncertainty of the ring half-thickness H is below 10%).
+For the in-situ measurements it is the uncertainty in the highest channels, AR4, which counts here.
+Given that AR4 needs at most a small noise correction (Section 3.1), we think that the uncertainty in this correction is much less than a factor of two.
+Adding another factor of two for the statistical uncertainty due to the low number of dust impacts, the overall uncertainty in the number density is about a factor of 3.
+This leads to an uncertainty in the grain radii which is about a factor of 4.

+These grain sizes derived from Eq.
+(3) and the number densities in AR4 are consistent with the optical measurements (Showalter et al., 2008; de Pater et al., 2008), and they agree within about a factor of 2 with the biggest sizes obtained from the calibrated insitu data.
+Given the overall uncertainties of the dust instrument calibration and the calculation of the optical depths, the agreement between all of these methods is quite satisfactory.